Exiled-Team/SerpentsHand/README.md

 # SerpentsHand

 A plugin that adds a new class to your server named "Serpent's Hand".
+This class works with the SCPs to eliminate all other beings.

 # Installation